MicrosoftDocs/fabric-docs/docs/get-started/workspaces.md

 Here are some useful tips about working with workspaces.

 - **Pin workspaces** to the top of the workspace flyout list to quickly access your favorite workspaces.
-Read more about [pin workspaces](create-workspaces.md#pin-workspaces).
+Read more about [pinning workspaces](create-workspaces.md#pin-workspaces).
 - **Use granular workspace roles** for flexible permissions management in the workspaces: Admin, Member, Contributor, and Viewer.
 Read more about [workspace roles](roles-workspaces.md).
 - **Create folders in the workspace**: Organize and manage artifacts in the workspace.
 Read more about [creating folders in workspaces](workspaces-folders.md).
 - **Navigate to current workspace** from anywhere by selecting the icon on left nav pane.
 Read more about [current workspace](#current-workspace) in this article.